Are you considering counseling? The Counseling Problem:

 - Some problems we wrestle with are flat-out complicated – they might involve chemicals in our brains or generations of our family history.
 We might not have the tools to tackle those issues.

-Hopefully, you have some good friends that can help you can talk through problems, but don’t forget, sometimes you need to call in the professionals.
+Hopefully, you have some good friends that can help you can talk through problems, but don’t forget, sometimes you need to consider counseling.
 And, that’s totally ok.